 Your relocation cover letter needs to highlight why you plan on moving.
 The more convincing your reasons are, the more persuasive your cover letter will be.

-No hiring manager will risk interviewing you if they don’t believe there’s a genuine reason for your move.
+No employer will risk interviewing you if they don’t believe there’s a genuine reason for your move.
 Show them you’ll stick around by emphasizing why you’re interested in relocating, like in these two examples:

 I’m permanently relocating to Detroit to be closer to my mother and sister after the passing of my stepfather last year.